Edward Bickersteth (bishop of South Tokyo): Family

-On a return visit to England in the summer of 1893, Bickersteth met, and after a short courtship and engagement, married on 28 September, Marion Forsyth, the daughter of William Forsyth QC, formerly Conservative Member of Parliament for Marylebone.
+On a visit to England in the summer of 1893, Bickersteth met Marion Forsyth, the daughter of William Forsyth QC, formerly Conservative Member of Parliament for Marylebone.
+After a short courtship and engagement, they were married on 28 September.
 There were no children from the marriage.

-The couple set out to return to Japan, via Canada on 21 October 1893.
-The Fourth Synod of the Nippon Sei Ko Kai was held in Tokyo in November 1893, shortly after the Bickersteth's return to his full-time pastoral duties.
+The couple set out to return to Japan, via Canada, on 21 October 1893.
+The Fourth Synod of the Nippon Sei Ko Kai was held in Tokyo in November 1893, shortly after Bickersteth's return to his full-time pastoral duties.